OttoHung/docker.tutorials/README.md

 ### Conclusion

-As a result, the path, `.`, of build context is based on where the docker command is exectued, not where the docker file is allocated.
+As a result, the path, `.`, of build context is based on where the docker command is executed, not where the docker file is allocated.
 If the build context is specified with a file path, the build context is from that path.
 For example, building image from `workspaces/greeting` folder when executing `docker build` command in `dockerfiles` directory.